cheme/mydht/blog/process.md

 ```rust
   fn decode_msg_from<R : Read>(&self, &mut R) -> MDHTResult<M>;
 ```
-And not directly by reading with an exposed single buffer ('dedocde_msg_from' uses a composition of Reader, notably for shadowing/ciphering of bytes), in this case it would be easy to put the Read stream in a service field and state will be save.
+We do not get message directly by reading over an exposed single buffer ('dedocde_msg_from' uses a composition of Reader, notably for shadowing/ciphering of bytes), in this case it would be easy to put the Read stream in a service field and state will be save.
-The problem is that our Read stream is a composition of Synch oriented read traits and the lower level transport read is not : therefore when the lower level transport Read return a WouldBlock error indicating that we should yield the CompExt should be implemented in a way the reading could restart (still doable).
+The problem is that our Read stream is a composition of Synch oriented read traits and the lower level transport read is not : therefore when the lower level transport Read return a WouldBlock error (meannig that we should yield) the CompExt should be implemented in a way that reading could restart (doable).
-Another issue is that the serializer (probably a serde backend) used or the implementation of MsgEnc would require to be resumable on a WouldBlock error (not the case at the moment I think or at least for the majority of implementation).
+Another bigger issue is that the serializer (generally a serde backend) used for the implementation of MsgEnc would requires to be resumable on a WouldBlock error (not the case at the moment I think or at least for the majority of implementation).

-Therefore, the strategy for yeilding on Asynch Read/Write is to use a CompExt layer that will catch WouldBlock Error and Yield (see reference to yield it bellow struct) on it at the lower level (no support of statefull suspend with YieldReturn::Return).
+Therefore, the strategy for yielding on Asynch Read/Write is to use a CompExt layer (composition) just over the readstream, the layer will catch WouldBlock Error and Yield on it (no support of statefull suspend with YieldReturn::Return).
 CompExt used are
 ```rust
 pub struct ReadYield<'a,R : 'a + Read,Y : 'a + SpawnerYield> (pub &'a mut R,pub &'a mut Y);